-Oaklawn has partnered with Nephrology Center, a Division of Paragon Health, P.C., to provide compassionate and high quality dialysis care.
+Oaklawn has partnered with the Nephrology Center, to provide compassionate and high quality dialysis care.
 The Oaklawn Dialysis Center provides the latest technology and equipment to offer the best treatment possible for chronic and acute kidney disease.

 Dialysis is a life-saving treatment for people with end-stage renal failure, when about 85 to 90 percent of kidney function is lost.
 It simulates kidney function by: